gwenty/Tracer-user-testing/README.md

 ### Directory structure
 * Tracer.jar the Tracer tool
 * example_program_1
-    * StationStatistics.class used to run the program
+    * RunStationStatistics.class used to run the program
-    * Stations.class used by StationStatistics
-    * MyStream.class used by StationStatistics
+    * classes contains the classes that RunStationStatistics uses to run the program
     * rstats2019.xyz contains the data used by the program
 * example_program_2
     * RunSomeTests.class used to run the tests